rsapkf/42/docs/ebooks-and-research-papers.md

 ## Ebooks and Research Papers

-Disclaimer: This list contains some sites that might have concerns over legality and copyright issues.
+**Disclaimer**: This list contains some sites that might have concerns over legality and copyright issues.
+In all such cases, the corresponding wikipedia page has been linked, instead of linking directly to their sites.
 Before going through this list of sites, please read [this](https://academia.stackexchange.com/questions/112509/legality-of-downloading-books-from-websites-such-as-library-genesis) thread on StackExchange.

 ### Ebooks:
 * Sites/